by ZIOKS 06 . Sep . 2022

 The Global Coworking Survey 2019 also points to the expansion plans of the majority of all coworking operators worldwide by 30%.
 More than 86% tell about the steady rise of members last year, and as competition rises members move to other coworking spaces to make the most of their functionalities, services, as well as geographical positions.

 While Deskmag’s Global Coworking Survey does provide evidence (in figures) of the rise, income, and future outlook of coworking spaces; the current pandemic has definitely hit the coworking industry hard.
 With each passing day, as more and more operators adapt to newer, transparent, hygienic protocols to bring back its members, the aftermath of COVID-19 looks promising for coworking only if it stems from minimum physical exposure to other members for a safer working environment.
-At Zioks, we provide ergonomically-sound, clean, and personalized coworking spaces in Kolkata to our select members at a time.
+At Zioks, we provide ergonomically-sound, clean, and personalized shared office space in Kolkata to our select members at a time.
 Drop in to say a ‘Hi’ to us!